Malik Feroz Khan Noon

-Feroz Khan Noon was born on 7 May 1893 in the village of Hamoka, in the district of Khushab, Punjab in the then British India.
-He came from an aristocratic and landowning elite family renowned for their riches and who had a reputation in social circles.
+Feroz Khan Noon was born on 7 May 1893 in the village of Hamoka, in the district of Khushab, Punjab in then British India.
+He came from an aristocratic and landowning elite family renowned.
+For their riches and who had a reputation in social circles.

 Feroz khan Noon attended Aitchison College in Lahore after his initial education, before being sent to England in 1912.
 The India Office arranged for him to live with Reverend Lloyd’s family in Ticknall, South Derbyshire.
 He applied from there to study at Oxford University, being originally rejected by Balliol College and instead admitted by Wadham College.
 Noon lived with Lloyd’s family until 1913 and maintained a romantic friendship with them until Oxford.